jitsucom/documentation/sources-configuration/index.md

 To see how to configure some type of source, please visit documentation pages for exact source types.

-### Sync jobs
+### Sync tasks

-At present, you can run sync jobs manually by sending an HTTP POST request to EventNative with `source_id`.
+At present, you can run sync tasks manually by sending an HTTP POST request to EventNative with `source_id` and `collection` parameters.

 Admin token configuration is **required**: